Virtual Cheers! Japan's 'nomikai' goes online for coronavirus time

 On a call with nine friends who share an interest in cross-dressing, a Tacnom user who only identified himself as Anzu raised his cocktail toward the computer screen in a toast.

 “My meeting party was initially planned at a karaoke parlour, but all of them are closed now so I had to cancel.
-I was looking for another way to interact,” said Aznu, a 35-year-old school teacher in Yokohama, who wore full make-up, and a skirt for the virtual meet-up.
+I was looking for another way to interact,” said Anzu, a 35-year-old school teacher in Yokohama, who wore full make-up, and a skirt for the virtual meet-up.

+(This story has been refiled to correct spelling to Anzu, not Aznu, in last paragraph)

 Writing by Ju-min Park; Editing by Simon Cameron-Moore